princeestoque/ECE2112-Exploratory-Data-Analysis/README.md

 ## :dart:  Challenges and Limitations
 I encountered several challenges and limitations:
 - The dataset required specific encoding (latin-1) to be correctly interpreted due to non-standard characters.
-- The in_shazam_charts column contained missing values, which were identified and handled using the .isna() method.
+- The 'in_shazam_charts' column contained missing values, which were identified and handled using the .isnull() method.
-- Missing values in the key column were filled with the string "N/A".
+- Missing values in the key column were filled with the string "NAN".
+- Converting 'streams' column into numeric in order to get statistics
-- The quality of the data, including potential inconsistencies and errors, can impact the reliability of the analysis.
+- The quality of the plot, by adjusting the figure size using Matplotlib's figsize parameter, it can impact the reliability of the analysis.
-- Creating new features or transforming existing ones can enhance the analysis but requires careful consideration.
-- The interpretation of results can be subjective and depend on the specific context and research questions.

 ## :card_file_box: File Structure
 - README.md: This file (you're reading it!)